jaygala223/b0bot-prototype/README.md

 4. B0Bot will periodically retweet certain Twitter accounts
 5. B0Bot will reply with information if a user mentions the bot
 6. B0Bot will periodically run as a serverless function
+7. A monitoring dashboard will be setup on Better Uptime to track bot performance

 ## Roadmap